Articles and pamphlets of primary interest to parents and loved ones of prospective and participating students are linked below.

 - How Study Abroad Contributes to Career Readiness: 8 Studies

-According to a recent blog post by IIE (Institute for International Education) "many new studies show a direct impact of study abroad on creativity, cognitive ability, and student success.
+According to a blog post by IIE (Institute for International Education) "many new studies show a direct impact of study abroad on creativity, cognitive ability, and student success.
 In addition, studies show that study abroad plays an important role in developing a global mindset and skills necessary to succeed in the workforce."

 - Many IU students experience study abroad